athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/GM Screen/Lifestyle Expenses.md

 # Lifestyle Expenses
 # Cost of Living

 For short periods of downtime, characters are usually just passing through a settlement or spending a bit of time there.
-They can use the prices for inn stays and meals found in [[undefined]].
+They can use the prices for inn stays and meals found in [[PF2e Journals/GM Screen/Basic Services|Basic Services]].
 For long stretches of downtime, use the values on the table below.
 Deduct these costs from a character's funds after they gain any money from their other downtime activities.